azatsarynnyy/blog-files/k8s-plugin/try.md

 ![](images/img8.png)

 ### Checking on the application
 To check the running app you need to get it’s URL.
-You can open a shell on your host and use the command minikube service:
+You can open a shell on your host and use the command `minikube service`:

 ```shell
 $ minikube service -n k8s-demo node-web-app